Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 Corporate America changes its logos.
 Schools teach children about its “seven principles.”

-This is not conspiracy theory.
+This is not a conspiracy theory.
 This is documented court testimony, the man’s own published writings, and public records anyone can verify.

 The question isn’t whether these facts are true — they are.
 The question is why American institutions have decided they don’t matter.